scopalaffairs/near_recommender/near_recommender/docs/data.rst

 Graph table query
 ^^^^^^^^^^^^^^^^^

-Query to create an edge table for the graph representation of the social network.
+This query is used to create an edge table that represents the social network in a graph format.

 Each row of this table represents a follow transaction with: